wunderwuzzi23/yolo-ai-cmdbot/README.md

 ## Installation script (Windows)

 For windows you can run `.\install.bat` (or double-click) after cloning the repo.
-It will do the following:
+By default it does the following:
-1. Copies the necessary files to `~/yolo-ai-cmdbot/`
+1. Copies the necessary files to `~\yolo-ai-cmdbot\`
 2. Creates a `yolo.bat` file in `~` that lets you run equivalent to `python.exe ~\yolo-ai-cmdbot\yolo.py`

+You will also have the option to:
+1. Change the location where `yolo-ai-cmdbot\` and `yolo.bat` will be created
+2. Skip creating `yolo-ai-cmdbot\` and use the folder of the cloned repository instead.
+3. Create a `.openai.apikey` and/or `.yolo-safety-off` file in your `~` directory

+That's it.
+Now make sure you have an OpenAI API key set.

 # macOS